fdilke/scala-exps/notes/Mottoes2.md

 - Make sure new solver's concept of "unique solvability" (with optional redundant args) is consistent with previous code - have a HighLevelSanityTest to ensure this

+- Notes to firm up vocab?

+# Not doing

+- Expedient demise of the binary forms

+although almost no worthwhile code is left here.
+Would be nice to just have Form and not Binary/MultiaryForm

+# To do

 - Add a method to enumerate internal arguments

 - Add tests that we correctly calculate what internal args are used when solving a form.

-- Notes to firm up vocab?

-- Expedient demise of the binary forms?
+I convinced myself that for now, we only have to keep track (when solving) of what TOP-LEVEL arguments are used.
+But can't quite see how to make the algorithm do this, even though it sounds straightforward... :0